 Many people who need gaming addiction rehab are teenagers.
 More males suffer from behavioral disorders related to gaming.
 Most of these kids also have poor self-worth and social problems.
 These children are intelligent, but they have few friends.

-At Gateway Foundation, we do an extensive check on family background and history before admitting people into therapy.
+At Gateway, we do an extensive check on family background and history before admitting people into therapy.
 A history of addiction can be a factor in gaming addiction.

 Answers to Questions About Teen Gaming Addiction Treatment

 Q: What are the steps I should take when I discover that my child has an obsession with gaming?

 A: First, develop self-discipline with electronics — games, smartphones, TV and more.
 Your child will naturally follow your example.
 Help your child develop a different relationship with electronics and video games.
 Next, get personal or family counseling to help your child realize that gaming is a diversion from a situation they don’t want to confront.
-You may also consider taking your child to Gateway Foundation for a program that treats gaming addiction effectively.
+You may also consider taking your child to Gateway for a program that treats gaming addiction effectively.

 We Offer Gaming Addiction Treatment in Chicago, IL

-Gateway Foundation offers life-saving addiction treatment that works.
+Gateway offers life-saving addiction treatment that works.
 We provide high-quality care using evidence-based treatment techniques.
 We’ve been offering addiction treatment to people in Illinois for over 50 years.
 If you are struggling with gambling addiction in conjunction with substance abuse, please call 877.381.6538 or reach us through our contact page,